 This definition is the minimum federal standard.
 States and government departments can develop their own more specific definitions of child abuse and neglect.
 In your workplace, you will observe and follow the Department of Defense definitions of child abuse and neglect.

-According to the U.S. Department of Health and Human Services and the military Family Advocacy Program, child abuse and neglect generally falls into one of these four categories:
+According to the U.S. Department of Health and Human Services and the military Family Advocacy Program, child abuse and neglect generally falls into one of these categories:

 Where Does Child Abuse and Neglect Occur?